Maya peoples: Belize

-The Maya population in Belize is concentrated in the Corozal, Cayo, Toledo and Orange Walk districts, but are scattered throughout the country.
+The Maya population in Belize was estimated to be at 11.3% in 2010, making them a significant minority in the country.
+They are concentrated in the Corozal, Cayo, Toledo and Orange Walk districts, but are scattered throughout the country too.
 The Maya are thought to have been in Belize and the Yucatán region since the second millennium BC.
 Much of Belize's original Maya population died as a result of new infectious diseases and conflicts between tribes and with Europeans.
-They are divided into the Yucatec, Kekchi, and Mopan.
-These three Maya groups now inhabit the country.
+Today, the Indigenous population of Belize is divided into three main groups: the Yucatec, Kekchi, and Mopan – all are Maya.